coriolinus/solitaire/README.md

 - Searching through a slice is much faster than searching through a linked list: LLs trash the processor cache, where slices utilize it efficiently.
 Searching is a common operation in this algorithm.
 - As each card takes 1 byte, a 54-card deck is actually pretty small.
 Structs this size are declared `Copy` all the time; it seems likely that it would be actually faster to just re-copy the array as required instead of messing around with list pointer manipulation optimizations.

-It would have been much easier in some ways to use vectors instead of arrays to represent the deck, but it would have meant heap allocations.
-Right now, everything is on the stack; this should have pretty decent throughput, if I ever get around to benchmarking it.

 The `textbyte` package uses a lot of trait objects, the consequence of which is that there's some indirection on function invocation for its traits.
 That's probably fine; in most cases, each of those functions will be called only a very few times for any given program execution, so they shouldn't represent an appreciable slowdown.
 While it's possible to work around that with a different design, the usage pattern is a lot uglier: nested function calls instead of call chains.

 ## Testing